SBP359/SimplyTalk/readme.md

 🔊 Speech-to-Text + Gemini AI
 - Speak or type input.
 - Converts speech (WebM audio) to text using `speech_recognition`.
-- Uses Gemini AI to simplify the text (max 18 words, same language, same person/perspective).
+- Uses Gemini AI to simplify the text.

 🤟 Indian Sign Language (ISL) GIFs
 - Matches simplified text or keywords to ISL gesture GIFs.
-- Supports explicit GIF tagging (e.g., `<hello.gif>`) or automatic keyword matching.
+- Supports explicit GIF tagging or automatic keyword matching.
 - Web interface to upload new GIFs and assign keyword mappings.
+- Could include 3D ISL/ASL Avatar for more better and comfort communication

 ⚡ Real-Time Experience
 - Real-time client-server interaction using Flask-SocketIO.